fglock/Perlito/README-perlito5-Java.md

   - no XS (because we use Java instead of C)
       - many CPAN modules which use C libraries don't work
+      - some CPAN modules are already ported, see: src5/lib/Perlito5X/Java/

   - some system features are not readily available in Java, such as:
       - file permissions for setuid, setgid, and sticky bit are not implemented